 Often, things like high functioning alcoholism don’t just happen in a vacuum.
 Instead, they’re really the manifestation of a deeper issue that either wasn’t addressed or couldn’t be addressed.
 One of the best ways to manage this is to make sure that the individual you care about get helps from addiction treatment programs.
 You may not know how to talk to a high functioning alcoholic, but a therapist does.

-Therapy can reveal quite a lot about a person, including the origins fo their substance abuse.
+Therapy can reveal quite a lot about a person, including the origins of their substance abuse.
 With new coping skills, someone with drug abuse issues can feel empowered to conquer them.
 Therapy can also address underlying issues that may have led someone to become a high functioning alcoholic, or simply show an individual that they do have a substance abuse problem, even if it hasn’t quite become a problem yet.

 Many people find themselves becoming alcoholic slowly because it’s easy to have a few drinks, especially with friends.
 Consequently, a high functioning alcoholic often doesn’t realize they’re a high functioning alcoholic.
 This is especially true if they don’t do much work.

 A high-functioning alcoholic needs to be treated differently.
 High-functioning alcoholics are often successful in their own right.
 And consequently have difficulties listening when they’re told that their strategies aren’t working.
 But with patience and care, you should be able to get your loved one into specialized care.
-If you want to know more about how to talk to a high functioning alcoholic, contact Five Palms at 1.844.675.1022.